 There are only a few liquid alternative mutual funds and ETFs that provide exposure to factors in the long-short format as seen in academic research.
 Given the poor performance of factor investing in recent years, many products were liquidated.

 The performance of the European multi-factor equity fund (MKTN) and multi-factor cross-asset ETF (FLSP) remain flat in year-to-date 2022, in line with the theoretical multi-factor portfolio.
 The volatility of all three has been exceptionally low given the high volatility of capital markets.

 In contrast, the two products from AQR, namely the global multi-factor equity (QMNIX) and multi-factor cross-asset (QSPRX) funds, remain in the positive territory and have given up only minor performance in the third quarter.
 Both of these products have significant exposure to the value factor.

 SMART BETA EXCESS RETURNS

 Although investors should allocate to factors constructed as long-short portfolios given that these offer high diversification benefits, most invest via long-only smart beta ETFs.
-Following the money, we highlight the excess returns generated from investing in smart beta ETFs in the US, which represents a universe of 170+ products and approximately $800 billion of assets under management (read Multi-Factor Smart Beta ETFs).
+Following the money, we highlight the excess returns generated from investing in smart beta ETFs in the US, which represents a universe of 160+ products and approximately $800 billion of assets under management (read Smart Beta or Smart Marketing).

 The returns will naturally be somewhat different as long-short factor portfolios are constructed beta-neutral, i.e. there is a short portfolio and leverage is used to achieve beta-neutrality, and stocks are typically weighted equally.
 Smart beta ETFs are long-only and mostly weight stocks by their market capitalization.